hummerstudio/jenkinsclient/README.md

 # JenkinsClient

-A powerful cross-platform Jenkins command-line client which supports multiple instances of Jenkins.
+A powerful cross-platform Jenkins command line client which supports multiple instances of Jenkins.

 # Features